ksu-cs-textbooks/cis527/content/0-introduction/05-syllabus.md

 * **Email**: Students are also welcome to email us anytime with questions outside of the scope of these courses.
 We will try to respond within one business day.
 Questions related to the course itself may be redirected to Piazza.
 We're also active on the [K-State CS Rocket.chat](https://chat.cs.ksu.edu).
 * **Phone/Text:** _Emergencies only!_ We will do our best to respond as quickly as we can.

+### Graduate Teaching Assistant

+#### CIS 527 Summer 2020

+To join a GTA's office hours, click the appropriate Zoom link below:

+* <big>BreAnn Anshutz</big> - banshutz AT ksu DOT edu <br>**Office Hours:** By Appointment via [Zoom](https://ksu.zoom.us/)

+Email the GTAs or post on Piazza to request GTA office hours by appointment.

 ### Prerequisites

 * CIS 300.
 Students may enroll in CIS courses only if they have earned a grade of C or better for each prerequisite to those courses.

 ###  Course Structure

-This course is being taught 100% online and self-paced for the first time.
+This course is being taught 100% online and mostly asynchronous.
 There may be some bumps in the road.
-Students will work at their own pace through several modules, with suggested due dates for completion of each module given.
+Students will work at their own pace through several modules, with due dates for completion of each module given.
 Material will be provided in the form of recorded videos, links to online resources, and discussion prompts.
-Each module will include a hands-on lab assignment, which will be graded interactively by the instructor.
+Each module will include a hands-on lab assignment, which will be graded interactively by the instructor or GTAs.
 Assignments may also include written portions or presentations, which will be submitted online.

 The course will also include a final project and presentation.
-More information about this will be announced during the semester.
+More information about this can be found in the final project module on Canvas.

 ### Course Description